 The reasons Bitcoin initially become popular are because of it’s anonymous and unregulated nature.
 You can use Bitcoin to buy things anonymously, which has made it popular for making illicit or illegal purchases online.

 A less dark perk of owning an anonymous unregulated currency is it’s a great way to tuck away wealth outside of the risk of regular currency volatility.
-This concept probably doesn’t make a lot of sense for North Americans who enjoy fairly stable currency (except for how annoying it is to buy anything in USD as a Canadian right now), but in countries with less political — and therefore monetary — stability, Bitcoin offers an attractive option removed from this risks of government and currency collapse.
+This concept probably doesn’t make a lot of sense for North Americans who enjoy fairly stable currency.
+But in countries with less political — and therefore monetary — stability, Bitcoin offers an attractive option removed from this risk of government and currency collapse.

 Another important reason Bitcoin is taking off is many businesses are warming up to Bitcoin, both online and off, and accepting it as a form of payment for their products and services.
 The more companies that accept Bitcoin, the more utility it has, and therefore the more valuable it is likely to become.